best smart sensors for farming

 6. **Crop Yield Sensors**

-These sensors estimate yield by analyzing attributes like plant height, canopy density, and fruit or vegetable size.
-Such insights are valuable for planning harvest schedules and predicting supply levels for the market.
+These IoT sensors estimate yield by looking at factors like plant height, canopy density, and fruit or vegetable size.
+This information helps plan harvest schedules and predict market supply levels.

 7. **Wind Speed Sensors**